rockstor/rockstor-doc/interface/docker-based-rock-ons/minio.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Congratulations!
 You can use the "MinIO UI" button to go to the Web management interface to view and create storage objects, and you can point your S3-compatible application at your new server.
-The Web interface and the S3-compatible interface share the same port and can be used simultaneously.

 .. image:: /images/interface/docker-based-rock-ons/minio_finished.png
    :width: 100%